 - aloe vera gel

-Coconut Oil: It is used in many health and beauty regimes.
+Coconut Oil: This oil is popular in many health and beauty regimes.
 Coconut oil has skin healing properties and contains anti-fungal and antibacterial fatty acids.

 Aloe Vera Gel: This gel comes from the aloe plant.
-This jelly like substance found inside the leaves can be rubbed directly on a burn.
+The jelly like substance found inside the leaves can be rubbed directly on a burn.
 It promotes circulation and inhibits the growth of bacteria.

 You can make your own aloe vera gel using the juice from an aloe plant.
-However, it spoils quickly and if very messy so most folks purchase the commercial variety ready to use.
+However, it spoils quickly and is very messy so most folks purchase the commercial variety ready to use.